Nalanzhan/nalanzhan.github.io/_pages/about.md

 <br>

 ## 2️⃣ Trajectories and Psychosocial Mechanisms of PTSD and Its Subtypes
-*Description:* This project aim to investigate the developmental trajectories and the physiological and psychological mechanisms of PTSD and its subtypes.
+*Description:* This project aims to investigate the developmental trajectories and the physiological and psychological mechanisms of PTSD and its subtypes.

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">2024 ONGOING</div><img src='images/project-zhan2024network.jpg' alt="sym" width="100%"></div></div>